Ericktz/unico/README.md

 # RFPM002
-A variety of scripts to obtain dB power values using the USB RFPM002 from electronics
+A variety of scripts to obtain dB power values using the USB RFPM002 from https://www.hcfengineering.com/